thalleslemos/deel_globepay_project/README.md

 The architecture was built using Snowflake and dbt.

 Globepay reports are stored in snowflake as raw data.
-Then, they are used to build dbt models, which transform and test data, generating a table that is loaded back to Snowflake.
+Then, they are used to build dbt models, which are transformed tested, generating a table that is loaded back to Snowflake.

-The structure of the dbt project models folder followed the [dbt best practices documentation](https://docs.getdbt.com/best-practices/how-we-structure/1-guide-overview):
+The structure of this dbt project's models folder followed the [dbt best practices documentation](https://docs.getdbt.com/best-practices/how-we-structure/1-guide-overview):

 - models
    - staging (views)